jsteinbeck/multiversum/README.md

 }
 ```

-An a component implementation usually looks like this:
+And a component implementation usually looks like this:

 ```js
 function create(context) {